hawkinsw/DailyPL/subprograms-coroutines.md

 ## What's News

 A large private-equity investor has agreed to purchase the Subprogram fast-food chain from its founders, Developer Associates,for almost $10 billion.
-The new owner wants to add 23,000 restaurant's to the current 37,000 locations.
+The new owner wants to add 23,000 restaurant's to the chain's 37,000 existing locations.

 ## Introduction
 A _subprogram_ is a type of abstraction.
 It is _process abstraction_ where the _how_ of a process is hidden from the user who concerns themselves only with the _what_.
 A _subprogram_ provides process abstraction by naming a collection of statements that define parameterized computations.​ Again, the collection of statements determines how the process is implemented. _Subprogram_ _parameters_ give the user the ability to control the way that the process executes.
 There are three types of subprograms: